tangentsoft/pidp8i/doc/class-os8script.md

 program using class os8script is the notion of **The Current Context and State of the os8script Environment**.

-The `os8script` class is
-careful to validate that OS/8 is booted and active before submitting strings that it expects will be interpreted by the OS/8 Keyboard Monitor.
+The `os8script` class is careful to validate that OS/8 is booted and active before submitting strings that it expects will be interpreted by the OS/8 Keyboard Monitor.
 It is careful to escape out to SIMH when sending strings it expects will be interpreted as SIMH commands.
-The os8script is set of layered state machines.
-SIMH starts off at its command level, then OS/8 is booted.
-To issue more SIMH commands after that you have to escape out of OS/8, but then have to return to OS/8 to continue.
+The instantiated `os8script` can be thought of as a set of layered state machines:

+* SIMH starts off at its command level,
+  * then OS/8 is booted.
-When a program is started under OS/8 it creates a new layered state machine:
+    * When a program is started under OS/8 it creates a new layered state machine, the dialog with the program,
-The dialog with the program, until the program finishes and returns to the OS/8 keyboard monitor.
+  * until the program finishes and returns to the OS/8 keyboard monitor.

+To issue more SIMH commands after that you have to escape out of OS/8, but then return to OS/8 and continue running the program

-When you run a complex command under os8script, you will be writing a state machine that will need to return to OS/8 when it is finished.
+When you run a complex command with `os8script` class, you will be writing a state machine that will need to return to OS/8 when it is finished.

-The os8script class provides `check_and_run` as a high level startup that confirms all is well to run your desired OS/8 command from the Keyboard Monitor.
+The `os8script` class provides `check_and_run` as a high level startup method that confirms all is well to run your desired OS/8 command from the Keyboard Monitor.
 It will:

- * make sure we're booted.
+ * make sure we're booted,
- * make sure we're in the OS/8 context.
+ * make sure we're in the OS/8 context,
- * run the command.
+ * run the command,
- * returns the reply status of the initial command or -1 if any of the previous steps fail.
+ * return the reply status of the initial command or -1 if any of the previous steps fail.

 It acts like a bridge between the higher level paradigm of script running and the lower level paradigm of sending OS/8 command lines.
-Conceptually, the boot check is a once-only check at the start up of a more complex dialog.
-It takes three mandatory
+Conceptually, the boot check is a once-only check at the start up of a more complex dialog. `check-and-run` takes three mandatory arguments:
-arguments:

 * `os8_comm`: The OS/8 command line to run.
 * `caller`: A name assigned by the calling program to help make it clear which higher